Wallack's Theatre: 485 Broadway

+Brougham's Lyceum, 1850–52

 On December 23, 1850, John Brougham opened his Lyceum at 485 Broadway near Broome Street.
 The next day, the New York Herald reported:

 This new temple of Thespis was opened last evening, before a brilliant and crowded audience, with an éclat which prognosticates its future career to be triumphant. ...
 [It] is capable of containing about 1,800 or 2,000 persons. ...
 The whole presents a very pretty little theatre. ...
 Mr. Trimble, the well-known builder, has added another 'story' to his architectural fame. ...
 The opening entertainments commenced with a humorous and appropriate address, entitled 'Brougham and Co.,' in which the whole company were introduced. ...
 The performances concluded with the laughable interlude of Deeds of Dreadful Note, and a new piece, called The Light Guard, or Woman's Rights.

 Builder and architect John M. Trimble, a theater specialist, had rebuilt the Bowery Theatre in 1845 after its destruction by fire, and had designed the Broadway Theatre, between Pearl and Anthony (now Worth) Streets in 1847.
 Earlier in 1850, he had built the new "Lecture Room" (theater) of Barnum's American Museum, and Tripler Hall (a concert venue).

+The performances at the new theater were principally burlesques and farces.